beets3d/FutureMakers/docs/projects/next-gen-character-design/index.md

 ### Lesson 1: Character Concept × AI Ideation and Prototyping

-**Practice:** Use ChatGPT to brainstorm character appearance, generate character design images, and use Tripo to generate 3D models.
+**Practice:** Use ChatGPT/Doubao AI to brainstorm character appearance, generate character design images, and use Tripo to generate 3D models.
 **Duration:** 120 minutes
 **Corresponds to:** Character ideation, AI image and model generation practice